nomadical/adjust_tasks/README.md

 <br/>
 <h2>Challenges of monitoring</h2>
 <br/>
 <h3>1.
-Deciding which metrics are really necessary and which is not important for the case.</h3>
+Deciding which metrics are really necessary and which are not important for the case.</h3>
 <br/>
 <h3>2.
 Proper choice and setting of the monitoring system, so it won't influence server's performance.</h3>
 <br/>